DanzHD/PantryPro/README.md

 # Pantrypro

-Pantrypro is a meal planning, scheduling and tracking application application.
+Pantrypro is a meal planning, scheduling and tracking application.
 It provides the following features:
-- **Food Expiry Alerts**: Tracks food stored in the database and sends an email when your food is about to expire
+- **Food Expiry Alerts**: Tracks food stored in the database and sends an email alert when your food is about to expire
 - **Meal Scheduling**: Ability to schedule weekly meals and provides recipes associated with such meals
 - **Food Tracking**: Provides easy to use graphical interface for viewing, searching, filtering and adding food